Pub Version Dart Package Docs License: MIT Build Status

 Sync

-sync contains useful synchronization utilities like channel, Mutex, and RwLock.
+sync contains useful synchronization utilities.

 channel